-Market risk created through the use of derivatives will be measured daily using the relative value-atrisk (VaR) approach.
+Market risk created through the use of derivatives will be measured daily using the absolute value-at-risk (VaR) approach.
 VaR is a risk measurement technique designed to estimate the potential loss in the Fund's portfolio over a set period at a certain confidence level, and is based on statistical analysis of historical price trends and volatilities.
-The VaR of the Fund's portfolio is calculated daily and is measured relative to a benchmark composed of 55% of Bloomberg Euro Aggregate Bond Index and 45% MSCI World Net Total Return EUR Index (the "Index") which the Manager considers is a comparable benchmark to the Fund's portfolio.
-In compliance with the UCITS Regulations, the relative VaR of the Fund's portfolio shall not exceed twice the Index, as determined at least daily using a one-tailed confidence interval of 99%, a holding period of one month (20 Business Days) and an historical observation period of at least one year (250 Business Days) unless a shorter observation period is justified by a significant increase in price volatility, such as in extreme market conditions.
+The VaR of the Fund shall not exceed 20% of the Net Asset Value of the Fund, based on a one-tailed confidence interval of 99%, a holding period of one month (20 Business Days) and a confidence interval using an historical observation period of at least one year (250 Business Days).

-The level of gross leverage, calculated based on the sum of the absolute value of notionals of the derivatives used, in accordance with the requirements of the Central Bank, is expected to be 350% of the Fund's Net Asset Value.
+The level of gross leverage, calculated based on the sum of the absolute value of notionals of the derivatives used, in accordance with the requirements of the Central Bank, is expected to be 250% of the Fund's Net Asset Value.
 There is a possibility of higher leverage levels than this expected level.
 The expected level of leverage is calculated based on the sum of the absolute value of notionals of the derivatives used, does not take into account any netting and hedging arrangements and therefore is not a risk-adjusted method of measuring leverage.